Shinkhal/QuickEats/README.md

 ## 🚀 Overview

-**QuickEats** is a comprehensive MERN stack food ordering platform that allows users to explore food items, add them to the cart, and place orders using an integrated payment system.
-It also features a robust **admin panel** with order processing, lead tracking, CRM analytics, and full CRUD operations for managing food items and customer interactions.
+**QuickEats** is a full-featured MERN stack food ordering platform where users can browse food items, place orders with integrated payments, and receive real-time updates via email.
+It also includes a powerful **admin dashboard** for order management, lead tracking, CRM insights, inventory control, and email-based communication with users using an SMTP server.

 ---